AntoninoBonanno/Android-Beacon-Museum/Readme.md

 The server is written in Node.js and we have used MongoDB for the database.

-The [AltBeacon Android](https://altbeacon.github.io/android-beacon-library/index.html) library was used to detect the beacons.
+The android application has been tested with iBeacon type but has been configured to support all types of beacons (*iBeacon, AltBeacon, Eddystone or RuuviTag*).

-We took inspiration from the [Android Beacon Scanner](https://github.com/Bridouille/android-beacon-scanner) project (written in Kotlin).
+* The [AltBeacon Android](https://altbeacon.github.io/android-beacon-library/index.html) library was used to detect the beacons.

-The android application has been tested with iBeacon type but has been configured to support all types of beacons (iBeacon, AltBeacon, Eddystone or RuuviTag).
+* We took inspiration from the [Android Beacon Scanner](https://github.com/Bridouille/android-beacon-scanner) project *(written in Kotlin)*.

 ## Installation